Originally Posted Online: Dec. 02, 2012, 11:05 pm

 Photo: Todd Welvaert|

-A volunteer explains the Christmas tree tradition to Bob McGaughey, of Evanston, and his 2-year-old daughter, Ava, and her grandmother, Dawn Varadi, of Rock Island, during the 19th-Century Christmas at Butterworth Center and the Deere-Wiman House on Sunday in Moline.
+A volunteer explains the Christmas tree tradition to Bob McGaughey, of Evanston, and his 2-year-old daughter, Ava, and her grandmother, Dawn Varadi, of Rock Island, during the 19th-Century Christmas celebration at Butterworth Center and the Deere-Wiman House on Dec.
+2, 2012, in Moline.
 The Rock Island County Historical Society also hosted a Christmas open house.